andrewchaa/til/customac.md

 **Display not working after sleep and wake**

-on BIOS, make graphics active always
+* On BIOS, make graphics active always
+* On Multibeast, install FakeSMC, FakeSMC Plugins, FakeSMC HWMOnitor Application and NullCPUPowerManagement